Help Protect the Bay

 Trying to build a garden on a sloped yard?
 To keep your topsoil from running into local waterways, you can build raised beds or create contours parallel to the slope of your yard.

-Planting groundcover on sparsely vegetated areas of your lawn discourages erosion and sediment runoff.
+Planting groundcover or spreading mulch on sparsely vegetated areas of your lawn discourages erosion and can stop the flow of polluted runoff from your lawn into local waterways.

 Don't throw egg shells in the trash—use them in garden as fertilizer, pest control or mulch.